-Spending Limit: \$45.00 max.
+Spending Limit: \$60.00 max.
 (Items used from home must be accounted for, given a monetary value, and included with receipts.)

 Only embroidery, needlepoint, cross-stitch, or quilting are allowed.
-Everything must be related to a German theme, such as state or national symbols of German-speaking areas, landscapes, folk traditions, fairy tales, proverbs, etc. Needlework should include some brief form of documentation either depicting an image that was replicated and/or the German relevance.
+Sewing machines may be used; however handwork must be prominently featured in the finished product.
+Everything must be related to a German theme, such as state or national symbols of German-speaking areas, landscapes, folk traditions, fairy tales, proverbs, etc. Needlework should include some brief form of documentation depicting the design process and progress of the work.
 Documentation should include appropriate citation of sources.
 Receipts for expenses must also be included in the documentation.
 Each entry should have a card with the name(s) of the contestant(s), the school, the city, and the category "Needlework" on it.